seattleflu/assembly/README.md

 ### 2. Merge lanes
 Concatenates 8 FASTQ files for each sample into 2 files (R1 and R2).
+This step is skipped if the fastq files are already pooled (lane merged).

 ### 3. Trim fastqs
 Trim raw FASTQ files with [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic), which cuts out adapter/illumina-specific sequences, trims the reads based on quality scores, and removes short reads.